Parabolic frequency monotonicity for two nonlinear equations under Ricci flow: Introduction

 was introduced by Hamilton in \cite{RF} to study the compact three-manifolds with positive Ricci curvature, which is a special case of the Poincar\'e conjecture finally proved by Perelman in \cite{Perelman 03, Perelman 02}.
 Hamilton \cite{RF} obtained the short time existence and uniqueness of the Ricci flow on compact manifolds, and Shi \cite{Shi-89} obtained a short time solution of the Ricci flow on a complete noncompact manifold whose uniqueness with bounded Riemann curvature was proved by Chen and Zhu in \cite{C-Z 2006}.

 In \cite{frequency on RF}, Baldauf and Kim defined the following parabolic frequency for a solution $u(t)$ of the heat equation

-where $t\in[t_{0},t_{1}]\subset(0,T)$, $\tau(t)$ is the backwards time, $\kappa(t)$ is the time-dependent function and $d\nu$ is the weighted measure.
+where $t\in[t_{0},t_{1}]\subset(0,T)$ with $T<+\infty$, $\tau(t)$ is the backwards time, $\kappa(t)$ is the time-dependent function, $d\nu$ is the weighted measure and $L^{2}(d\nu)$ is the $L^{2}$ space on Riemannian manifold with weighted measure $d\nu$.
 They proved that parabolic frequency $U(t)$ for the solution of the heat equation is monotone increasing along the Ricci flow with the bounded Bakry-\'{E}mery Ricci curvature and obtained the backward uniqueness.
-Baldauf, Ho and Lee also extended this result to the mean curvature flow in \cite{frequency on MCF}.
+Baldauf, Ho and Lee also derived analogous results to the mean curvature flow in \cite{frequency on MCF}.

 Recently, Liu and Xu studied the monotonicity of parabolic frequency for the weighted $p$-Laplacian heat equation on Riemannian manifolds in \cite{Liu-xu 2022}, and they obtained a theorem of Hardy–\' Polya–Szeg\" o on K\" ahler manifolds under the K\" ahler-Ricci flow.
 In \cite{Li-Zhang 2023}, Li and Zhang derived the matrix Li-Yau-Hamilton estimates for positive solutions to the heat equation and the backward conjugate heat equation under the Ricci flow, and they applied these estimates to study the monotonicity of the parabolic frequency.
 Li, Liu and Ren proved analogous results under the K\" ahler-Ricci flow in \cite{Li-Liu-Ren 2023}.